 A relatively recent synthetic resin which can be dissolved in a proper solvent (ketones, esters, nitroparaffins) to form a vehicle.
 Epoxy resins are derived from a coal tar derivative called bisphenol A and an anhydride substituted product formed from glycerine called epichlorohydrin.
-The key reactive portion of the resin,

-Just prior to application a curing agent or hardener is added which reacts with the epoxy resin to form a hard and tough compound.
+The key reactive portion of the resin, as its name implies, is an epoxy group - hardener is added which reacts with the epoxy resin to form a hard and tough compound.
 The curing agents most commonly used are of two general types:

+Just prior to application a curing agent or ordener is added which reacts with the epoxy